LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 ---

-Q4.2 : **Conditions and limitations for using a model**
+Q4.2 (basic) : **Conditions and limitations for using a model**
 In the context of data science projects, the "conditions and limits of validity" of a model designed, trained and validated by the organisation:

 R4.2 :
 _(Type: multiple responses possible)_
 _(Select all response items that correspond to practices in your organisation.
 Please note that some combinations would not be coherent)_

-- [ ] 4.2.a Are not documented
+- [ ] 4.2.a (basic) Are not documented
-- [ ] 4.2.b Are explicited and documented
+- [ ] 4.2.b (basic) Are explicited and documented
-- [ ] 4.2.c Are versioned
+- [ ] 4.2.c (basic) Are versioned
-- [ ] 4.2.d Contain a description of the risks involved in using the model outside its "conditions and limits of validity"
+- [ ] 4.2.d (basic) Contain a description of the risks involved in using the model outside its "conditions and limits of validity"
-- [ ] 4.2.e The documents presenting these "conditions and limits of validity" systematically accompany the models throughout their life cycle
+- [ ] 4.2.e (basic) The documents presenting these "conditions and limits of validity" systematically accompany the models throughout their life cycle

 <details>
 <summary>Expl4.2 :</summary>